Tropical Storm Kompasu: Philippines

+Highest Tropical Cyclone Wind Signal

+Highest Tropical Cyclone Wind Signal issued by PAGASA for Kompasu (Maring) in each province.
+The white line represents the best track.

 Around 2,000 people were evacuated as a precaution.
 On 12 October, the governments of Baguio, Ilocos Sur, and Pangasinan cancelled school and suspended work in government offices.
 According to the National Disaster Risk Reduction and Management Council (NDRRMC), the storm affected 1,203,448 people in the regions of Ilocos, Cagayan Valley, Central Luzon, Calabarzon, Mimaropa, Caraga, Western Visayas, and the CAR.
 The Department of Public Works and Highways reported that 15 national roads and highways nationwide were impassable due to flooding attributed to Maring (Kompasu) and Tropical Depression Nando.
 The NDRRMC reported that a total of 42 people died, 16 people were still missing, and five people were injured.
 Of the dead, nine people died in landslides in Benguet and five died in flash floods in Palawan.
 In La Trinidad, Benguet, three children died after a mudslide buried their home.
 In Cagayan, power outages were reported.
 Around 200 people were evacuated.
 Two people died after getting washed away by floodwaters, and ten people were rescued from flooded homes.
 The Office of the Vice-president dispatched two squads to help those who were affected by the storm in the provinces of La Union, Cagayan, Isabela, and Benguet.
 According to the NDRRMC, damage was calculated at (US$163 million).
 The government of the Philippines distributed (US$352,000) worth of recovery items to people affected by the storm.